Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 A language school or a teacher can provide the best instruction in Korean.
 So, if possible, go for it.

-This will let you know what words you can use and where.
+This will inform you which words you can use and where.
 Plus, systematic study, doubt-clearing sessions, interaction, and their experience make it valuable.

-너 (Neo) is valid only in 반말 (informal form) with the people you are close with.
+너 (Neo) is valid only in 반말 (informal form) with the people you are close to.
 Not even with your parents.

 당신 is always shown in dictionaries as a formal way of saying You.
 Instead, it is not.
 You can only hear this word in any old, middle-aged couple’s conversation.